Satire — When Religion meets Reason

 At that point, I am sure that none of the so called faithfully religious would want to be at the receiving end of the Almighty’s wrathful finger pointing in their direction accusingly, as he chastises them, ‘How many times have I told to you not to listen to the false prophets of the right-wing media or that Orange Nitwit they helped create.

 ‘Look at what you have done now?
 These people have been snatched from Earth, long before their time; their lives cut short, leaving behind grieving family and friends, because they got sick and died while taking care of their patients.
 All for what?
 So you could attend the church and pray to Me.

-‘Didn’t you know that you could pray from anywhere, and I would still have heard you?
+‘Didn’t you know that you could pray from anywhere?
+I would still have heard you.
 You should know by now, I am not just Omnipotent, I am also Omnipresent!’